 Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.
-The tongue papillae are what gives the tongue its rough texture.
-They also contain taste buds that help you enjoy food while eating, as well as receptors that sense temperature.

 Other times, they may require further investigation and might be an indication of a condition.